ignaden/CarND-Traffic-Sign-Classifier-Project/WRITEUP.md

 #### 2. Include an exploratory visualization of the dataset.

 Here's a distribution of the number of labels represented in each category within the training set.
-I will 'trim' each category
+From the distribution, it's quite visible that some labels are represented much more than others.
+The problem is that such distribution would significantly "tilt" features of the network towards those that are represented the most.

 ![alt text][image1]

+One of the optimisations I introduced removed observation points from data labels in excess of 1100.
+I have experimented with several thresholds and threhold of 1100 gave a good performance boost vs data loss tradeoff.
+I discuss this further below.
+Other, similar, approaches to make the data more evenly representative are to generate new data from existing images, but I do not perform this here since the model behaved well as is.

 ### Design and Test a Model Architecture